10 reasons NOT to have a wedding videographer

 TIP: Make sure your photographer and videographer can work well together so you get different coverage from each on and not the same moments in stills and in film – that would be pretty pointless.

-If you’re getting married in a country where the native language is your own then sure, booking a local videographer makes a little more sense.
-Although bear in mind that filming styles and trends differ from country to country.
+If you’re getting married in a country where the native language is your own, booking a local videographer might seem like an option.
+However, it’s important to remember that filming styles and trends differ greatly from country to country.
+A videographer who shares your language not only better understands the spoken moments of your day but also appreciates the nuances and cultural details that make your wedding unique.

 TIP: Always make sure you know the additional travel expenses involved for your videographer and if they charge more for destination weddings.
 Unlike many videographers, I DO NOT charge a premium for the additional days ‘out of the office’ and in most cases include a pre-wedding shoot the day before the actual wedding day.